scicloj/clojure-data-scrapbook/DESIGN.md

 ## Multiple projects vs mono project

-* Dependency conflicts are possible
-* Might be dependency heavy
-* Less didactic to teach - would like a standalone example
-* main - easier?
+The scrapbook will contain multiple projects to support curated setups with specific dependencies.
+Small projects with precise dependencies can serve as standalone examples which are more didactic.
+There will be some big projects that contain multiple examples of the same setup (e.g., using [Noj](https://github.com/scicloj/noj)).

-## Hierarchy of namespace
+## Hierarchy

-Data Visualization
-book: Each namespace is a chapter

-Alternatives?

-* Each project is a chapter?
-* Namespace is a heading?
-* Just a list of things?
+Each project will have its own structure of book/notebook/slideshow.

+One main index maintained by the editors will link to all projects.

+Projects which are book will have one namespace (or markdown file for each chapter of the book).

 ```
-SciCloj
-  DataScience
-    Scrapbook [Book]
+    Scrapbook index
+        Noj documentation project
-      Data Visualization [Section/volume]
+            Data Visualization topic
-        "Chapter 1: Visualization" -- visualization.clj [Chapter]
+                "Chapter 1: Intro to Visualization" -- scrapbook.noj.visualization.intro namespace
                     Heading 1, Heading 2, etc all in this namespace
 ```

-Many namespaces about visualization, adhoc.
-Order of chapters could be by convention for nesting and ordering of the chapters.
-Should there be a hierarchy? or a flat list, labels? tags?
-Maybe we should avoid hierarchy because it cannot be maintained.
-Rather rely on editor controlled config.

-Turning namespaces into qmd files is currently manually; could be another automated step prior to prepare.

-Why main?
-Common tasks e.g. tidyverse
+## Curatind dependencies

-* Opinionated, curated list of good starting libraries is useful
+* An opinionated, curated list of good starting libraries is useful.
+We encourage such projects.
-    - where to begin? here's a default set of good stuff
-* Branded/opinionated defaults see [noj](https://github.com/scicloj/noj)
+* This may be done using Branded/opinionated sets of defaults like [Noj](https://github.com/scicloj/noj).